Ford recalls almost 1,000 electric pickup trucks for high-voltage batteries that can overheat

-Ford plans to begin sending notifications by the end of March, so vehicle owners can have repairs made, free of charge, at a Ford/Lincoln dealership.
+Ford stated they would begin sending notifications in mid-March, so vehicle owners can have repairs made, free of charge, at a Ford dealership.

 See if your vehicle is affected: nhtsa.gov/recalls